 Step 2: Calculate income tax

-Next, Stephanie multiplies her adjusted gross income by her income tax rate (according to the 2018 tax bracket).
+Next, Stephanie multiplies her adjusted gross income by her income tax rate (according to the 2023 tax bracket) to find her tax due.
 Tax brackets change each year, so be sure to consult the most recent numbers.

 Step 3: Calculate self-employment tax